hugo529100/hfs-Orange-theme/README.md

 2025/05/13
 some fix and buttons looks better, in file-menu-dialog add border the button ,easy for click on cellphone in big fingers .

+2025/05/16
+chutom.html been remove because I make some plugin to replace this custon: hfs-Banner-footer-plugin --- banner and footer hfs-Page-scale-custom --- fonts custom hfs-Orange-theme --- main theme hfs-frontend-toggles --- some buttons hide and add

+enjoy~  and keep make perfect

 ======================================================================